 The growing competition has forced miners to find ways to gain an edge over the competition.
 The concept of colocation was born to scale up mining operations.
-Other innovations such as cloud mining were also created to find solutions to increasing congestion in the mining space.
 Colocation allowed miners to increase the processing power and resources while keeping costs to a minimum.
 As the name suggests, in colocation the miners are sharing space with other miners.
-Miners rent space from a third-party data center to host their mining rig.
+Miners rent space from a third-party hash center to host their mining rig.
 The third-party provides the physical space, electric power, cooling system, internet connectivity, and security.
-Furthermore, the server racks at the data center are designed in a way that each server can be easily removed and replaced without any interruption to service.
+Furthermore, the server racks at the hash centers are designed in a way that each miner can be easily removed and replaced without any interruption to service.
 The design also allows for a better cooling mechanism by allowing space all around the server and certain companies offer more advanced cooling techniques such as immersion cooling, which uses a liquid cooling mechanism.

 How it works

-Miners need to rent space at a third-party data center and give the mining hardware to the data center and they will install it at their facility.
-There is also the option to rent a server from the colocation facility.
-The data center provides all infrastructure needed for the mining rig to perform at its best.
-Apart from optimum performance, data centers also provide options for maintenance of the equipment and security from any software intrusion or hardware theft.
-The data center is designed to allow machines to work without any kind of interruption.
+Miners need to rent space at a third-party hash center and give the mining hardware to the hash center and they will install it at their facility.
+The hash center provides all infrastructure needed for the mining rig to perform at its best.
+Apart from optimum performance, hash centers also provide options for maintenance of the equipment and security from any software intrusion or hardware theft.
+The hash center is designed to allow machines to work without any kind of interruption.
 There are trained and experienced IT professionals that assist in troubleshooting any issues that may arise in the mining rig.

 Benefits of Colocation